Channel

 Publish

-;Developers can set information in the ctx to pass to specific Channel backends.
-Different backends handle ctx information differently—some read specific Key-Val values to specialize transmission behavior, while others transparently pass all Key-Val information downstream.
-Refer to specific Channel backend documentation for details.
+type;Developers can set some information in the ctx to pass to the specific Channel backend.
+Different backends handle the information in the ctx differently; some may read specific key-value pairs to specialize transmission behavior, while others may transparently pass all key-value information downstream.
+For specific handling methods, please refer to the documentation of the particular Channel backend.

-On the Subscribe side, developers can choose to receive a ContextRef
+On the Subscribe side, developers can choose to receive a parameter of type ContextRef

-The lifecycle of the ctx passed to the callback handler is managed by the AimRT framework and is consistent with the Msg lifecycle;
+The lifecycle of the ctx passed to the callback handler is managed by the AimRT framework and is consistent with the lifecycle of the Msg;

-The ctx passed to the callback handler is of Subscribe type and in the
+The ctx passed to the callback handler is of Subscribe type and is in the

 Used

-state;The ctx passed to the callback handler may contain Key-Val information, which depends on the Channel backend.
-Refer to specific Channel backend documentation for details.
+state;The ctx passed to the callback handler may contain some key-value information; which specific information is passed is determined by the Channel backend.
+Please refer to the documentation of the particular Channel backend.

-Additionally, in a complex business system, some subscribers may publish new messages downstream after receiving messages, forming many logical long chains.
-To connect these logical chains at the framework level for monitoring or scheduling purposes, specific information from Subscribe-type ctx needs to be synchronized to Publish-type ctx.
-There are two ways to achieve this:
+Additionally, in a complex business system, some subscribers will publish new messages downstream after receiving a message, resulting in many logical long chains.
+To connect these logical chains at the framework level to implement monitoring and scheduling functions, it is necessary to synchronize specific information from the Subscribe-side ctx to the Publish-side ctx.
+There are two ways to do this:

 MergeSubscribeContextToPublishContext